The Big Picture On Negotiating With Contractors for Real Estate Projects:

 Do you need to read it extremely carefully?
 Absolutely.

-First, make sure the contract lists the contractor’s license number and insurance bond information, so there’s no ambiguity later on.
+First, ensure the contract lists the contractor’s license number and insurance bond information so there’s no ambiguity later.
 Their license and bond policy are on the line, and they need to know it before they start work on your property.

 While every word of the contract is important, pay special attention to the list of materials used, the warranty on the work, the draw schedule, and the scheduled timetable.
-These better be outlined in clear, black and white language.
-No legalese, no confusing prose.
-Just the cold, hard facts.
+These should be outlined in clear, black-and-white language—no legalese, no confusing prose, just the cold, hard facts.

 And don’t be afraid to get creative with the terms.
 Consider offering a bonus for completing the work early, by a specific date, and including a penalty for failing to complete the work by the listed deadline date.
-It might read something like “Owner agrees to pay a $500 early completion bonus if the work is satisfactorily completed by ______.
-Contractor agrees to provide a $500 late completion discount if the work is not completed by ______.”
+It might read something like, “Owner agrees to pay a $500 early completion bonus if the work is satisfactorily completed by ______.
+The contractor agrees to provide a $500 late completion discount if the work is not completed by ______.”

-Structure the deal however you like, to feel confident that the work will be completed in-budget and on-time.
-But do it before signing, while you still have the power to negotiate with the contractor.
+Structure the deal however you like to feel confident that the work will be completed on time and within budget.
+But do it before signing while you still have the power to negotiate with the contractor.

 12. Carefully Manage Contractors Until the Project Is Complete

 Make no mistake: hiring a contractor isn’t a passive activity.
-Screening, hiring, and negotiating with contractors all takes a lot of work.
+Screening, hiring, and negotiating with contractors all take a lot of work.

 And it doesn’t stop when you sign with a contractor.
-You need to stay on top of them every single day until the work is finished to your satisfaction.
-That means visiting the property to check on the work every day.
+You need to stay on top of them daily until the work is finished to your satisfaction.
+That means visiting the property every day to check on the work.

 While there, ask the contractor how the project is going.
-Leave it open ended at first, then ask specifically about whether they’re on schedule.
+Leave it open-ended first, then ask whether they’re on schedule.
 If they hesitate at all, pounce on them immediately.

 “It sounds like you’re not 100% confident that you’ll finish this job on time.
 Keeping this project on schedule is extremely important to me, so let me ask again: What do you need to do to make sure this project finishes on schedule?”

-My experience with contractors is that, left to their own devices, they’ll wander off-schedule and over-budget.
-It’s your job to make sure that doesn’t happen, and it requires diligent, attentive management on your part.
+My experience with contractors is that they wander off schedule and over budget when left to their own devices.
+Therefore, it’s your job to ensure that doesn’t happen, and it requires diligent, attentive management.

 Because ultimately, just because you’ve finished negotiating with the contractor and signed a contract doesn’t mean you have what you want.
-What you’re paying for is the end result, the finished work at a high level of quality.
-And until you get what you’re paying for, you need to stay on top of the contractor to make sure it happens.
+What you’re paying for is the result, the finished work at a high level of quality.
+And until you get what you’re paying for, you need to stay on top of the contractor to ensure it happens.

 It’s not fun.
 It’s not easy.
 If you wanted easy, you should have found another profession.